screeps/docs/source/index.md

 Join the game community in our Slack chat network
 {% endindex_block %}

-{% index_block "Chinese version" "https://screeps-cn.github.io/" %}
+{% index_block "Chinese version（中文）" "https://screeps-cn.github.io/" %}
 The unofficial Chinese version of this documentation translated and maintained by the community
 {% endindex_block %}